daderidd/daderidd.github.io/_pages/about.md

 the [Unit of Population Epidemiology](https://www.hug.ch/medecine-premier-recours/uep).

-**I am looking for new opportunities outside of academia in 2024.
-If you think I could be a good candidate for your company or organisation, please [reach out](https://daderidd.github.io/contact/) to me.**
+**I am looking for new opportunities in 2024.
+If you think I could be a good candidate for your institution, company or organisation, please [reach out](https://daderidd.github.io/contact/) to me.**

 As a spatial data scientist with a bioengineering background, I view the world through the lens of interconnectedness — from proteins to human communities.
 This perspective fuels my belief in the power of holistic, big-picture approaches, recognizing that collective elements often yield greater impact than their individual parts.
 My experience in spatial analysis and network science unlocks potential across various fields.
-Eager to transition from academia to industry or humanitarian roles, I aim to leverage my skills to address real-world challenges, devising impactful strategies in diverse sectors.
+I aim to leverage my skills to address real-world challenges, devising impactful strategies in diverse sectors.
 I am particularly attracted to roles offering varied challenges and opportunities to effect meaningful change.